 Effective tooling that exposes telemetry from database operations is essential to both optimizing database performance and proactively detecting emerging issues before they escalate into costly application outages.
 Without this telemetry, your teams can be flying blind.

-DocumentDB exposes fewer than 30 metrics, compared to MongoDB Atlas with over 100 metrics.
+DocumentDB exposes just ~40 metrics, compared to MongoDB Atlas with over 100 metrics.
 Atlas provides granular insights into individual MongoDB processes, replica sets, sharded deployments, and complete clusters, and through the Performance Advisor, provides automated and proactive guidance on how to optimize query access patterns.